Special Educational Needs and Disabilities

-- At pupil progress meetings senior management team meet with class teachers to discuss children’s progress, they highlight any children who require support.
+- At pupil progress meetings, the senior leadership team meet with class teachers to discuss children’s progress; this helps identify any children who require support.

 - Through the use of a range of screening tools to identify specific needs such as Youngs Spelling test and Salford reading test.

 - All children are closely monitored by class teachers and other staff members through observations, analysis of data and / or emotional / social concerns.
 These are relayed to the school’s SENCo who will make further investigations / analysis if required.